Inter, AC Milan back training after two-month lockdown in coronavirus epicentre

 Almost at the same time as the meeting two clubs, Fiorentina and Sampdoria, announced ten positive tests — seven players and three staff members.

-In addition, a Torino player tested positive on Wednesday, giving “extremely negative signals for a restart of the championship,” said the daily Il Messagero.
+In addition, a Torino player tested positive on Wednesday, giving “extremely negative signals for a restart of the championship,” according to newspaper Il Messagero.

 Italian football bosses want to follow the example of Germany, which returns to action on May 16 and where only positive cases would be put into isolation.

-But the scientific committee insists that football must comply with the general rule that those who have been in contact with positive cases should be isolated.
+But the scientific committee insisted football must comply with the general rule that those who have been in contact with positive cases should be isolated.

 In this scenario, any positive screening after the resumption of collective training on May 18, would sideline the entire team.